learn-co-curriculum/learn-deploy-on-day-one/README.md

   1. Easy, just submit a Pull Request back to us.
 We'll take a look ASAP and get your change merged and deployed.

+<a href='https://learn.co/lessons/learn-deploy-on-day-one' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/learn-deploy-on-day-one' title='Your first deployment'>Your first deployment</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/learn-deploy-on-day-one'>Deploy Your Profile Page</a> on Learn.co and start learning to code for free.</p>